spatie/analytics-reports/README.md

 $analyticsData = AnalyticsReports::getVisitorsAndPageViews(7)
 ```

-Here's another example that show how to get the most visited pages
+Here's another example to get the 20 most visited pages of the last 365 days
 ```php
 /*
 * $analyticsData now contains a Collection with 2 columns: "url" and "pageviews"